EmbeddedTester/Experiment-Evaluation/README.md

 Instead of having fixed roles, the team was working in pairs where every pair performed developing and testing activities.
 The pairs started investigating the new version of the application and used a flipchart to inform the other pairs about bugs found, work assignments and bugs fixed.

 ### Mobbing
-In this team setup the whole team worked on one computer using a drive/navigator pattern where the team rotated the roles after 4 minutes in the beginning.
-After having one team member in every role once, it was open to the team to change how they work.
+In this team setup the whole team worked on one computer using a driver/navigator pattern where the team rotated the roles after 4 minutes in the beginning.
+After having each team member in every role once, it was open to the team to change how they work.

 The teams used a flipchart to write down bugs they found while they were not driver or navigator or things they wanted to come back to at a later point.